- How Much Are Caddies Paid at Country Clubs?

 How Do the Pros Select a Caddie?

-Every PGA and LPGA Tour Pro has their own preferences for caddies, and they will choose a caddie with that criteria.
-First, the pros often look for those dedicated to caddying well.
-They will look for experience as a caddie.
+Every PGA and LPGA Tour pro has their preferences for caddies, and they will choose one with that criteria.
+First, professional golfers often look for those dedicated to caddying well.
+They will look for an experienced and knowledgeable caddie.

-Joe LaCava, for example, has caddied for 67 years.
-Jimmy Johnson has caddied for 26 years since 1996.
-Working for other PGA or LPGA Tour Pros may float them to the top of the list.
+Joe LaCava, for example, is a longtime caddie, having worked for 67 years.
+Jimmy Johnson is another respected caddie who has worked for 26 years since 1996.
+If a caddie doesn’t have the years behind them, having experience with other PGA or LPGA Tour pros may float them to the top of the list.

-In some cases, it has more to do with knowing them well.
+Sometimes, it has more to do with knowing golfers well than caddying skills.
 Rory McIlroy’s caddie, Harry Diamond, is the best friend of McIlroy.
-In another example, Phil Mickelson’s caddie, Tim Mickelson, is the younger brother of Phil.
+In another example, Phil Mickelson’s caddie, Tim Mickelson, is his younger brother.

 If you want to know how to get a job as a caddie for a pro, you may want to dedicate yourself to the art and pick some promising amateurs.
-Many caddies who do work for the pros built a strong relationship with them when they were just amateurs.
+Many caddies who work for the pros built a strong relationship with them before they went pro.

 Time and Education Requirements to Become a Caddie

 You don’t need special education to caddie in golf.
 An estimated 79.1% of caddies earned their bachelor’s degree, and 4.2% of golf caddies earned a master’s degree.
-Many may have a bachelor’s degree, but even someone with a GED can become a caddie.
+While it’s true many may have a bachelor’s degree, plenty are educated to a GED level.
+There are no education requirements for the profession.

-They do not place education requirements on the profession.
-Caddies must immerse themselves in all aspects of golf to learn the trade.
+Caddies must simply immerse themselves in all aspects of golf to learn the trade.
 They need to make connections with people at the country clubs.
 Most caddies can expect seasonal work.